-To estimate whether a child had experienced food insecurity in the past year, the CHAS asked an adult in their household, "In the past 12 months, did [the child in your household] ever eat less than their parent/guardian felt they should because there wasn't enough money for food?", one of a number of questions included in the Current Population Survey (CPS) Food Security Supplement, which the U.S. Department of Agriculture uses to estimate food insecurity.
+To estimate whether a child had experienced food insecurity in the past year, the CHAS asked an adult in their household, "In the past 12 months, did [the child in your household] ever eat less than their parent/guardian felt they should because there wasn't enough money for food?", one of a number of questions included in the Current Population Survey (CPS) Food Security Supplement, which the U.S. Department of Agriculture uses to estimate food insecurity.13 a wide range of food-related questions and identified households as "food insecure" if they reported three or more conditions that indicated food insecurity.
+For example, a household was found to be food insecure if they reported that they worried whether their food would run out before they got money to buy more; that the food they bought didn't last, and they didn't have money to get more; and that they couldn't afford to eat balanced meals.15 Meanwhile, the CHAS used a single question that targeted a narrower set of criteria, and only individuals whose food intake had been reduced due to insufficient finances were considered to have experienced food insecurity.

 The finding that 3.7% of Colorado's 0- to 18-year-olds experienced food insecurity in 2019 is a relatively conservative estimate.
-For comparison, the CPS itself found that between 2016 and 2018, an average of 13% of children in Colorado experienced food insecurity.
+For comparison, the CPS itself found that between 2016 and 2018, an average of 13% of children in Colorado experienced food insecurity.14